Farming & sustainability

 Who grows Canadian wheat?

-Producing wheat takes a team before it even leaves the farm – from the scientists who develop the seed, to the farmers who plant it and the agronomists who provide technical support during the growing season.
+Growing wheat takes a team before it even leaves the farm – from the researchers who develop the seed, to the farmers who plant it, to the agronomists who provide technical support during the growing season.

-Approximately 50,000 farms in Canada grow wheat as part of their crop rotation.
-Wheat growers are business-minded men and women who embrace technology and value stewardship.
+There are 62,000 grain and oilseed farms in Canada that may grow wheat as part of their crop rotations.1 Wheat growers are business-minded people who embrace technology and value stewardship.

 How does wheat grow?

 Wheat is a member of a large family of grass plants that includes other cereal grains grown for food use such as barley, rye and oats.
-‘Wheat’ refers to the whole plant – roots, leaves, flowers, and seeds (that develop from the flowers).
+Wheat refers to the whole plant – roots, flowers and seeds.
+As the wheat plant matures, it flowers.
+The flowers pollinate to form the seeds.
+As the wheat plant matures in the field, the seeds increase in size, accumulating the nutrients that are important to human nutrition.
 These seeds, also called kernels, are the part of the wheat plant used to make a wide range of foods.
-As the wheat plant matures in the field, the kernels increase in size, accumulating the nutrients that are important to human nutrition.

-Spring wheats are planted in early summer and require about 110 to 130 days4 to mature, depending on weather conditions, before they can be harvested.
-Winter wheat, which is planted in late summer or early fall, lies dormant during winter and takes about 10 months to be ready for harvest.
+Spring wheat classes are mostly grown in Western Canada and are planted in early summer.
+They require about 110 to 130 days5 to mature, depending on weather conditions before they can be harvested.
+Winter wheats are grown across Canada but classes and varieties are different in Western Canada and Eastern Canada.
+The majority of winter wheat acres are found in Ontario.
+Winter wheat is planted in the late summer or early fall and lies dormant during winter.
+It takes about 10 months to be ready for harvest.

-Harvest is a mechanical process that involves using equipment called a combine, which cuts the stems and separates the wheat kernels from the seed stalks.
+Harvest happens when the wheat plants are fully mature and no longer actively growing.
+A piece of equipment called a combine is used to cut the stems and separate the wheat kernels from the seed stalks.
 Kernels are then transferred from the combine into a grain cart for transport.

 Did you Know?